kubernetes/website/content/en/blog/_posts/2020-12-04-gsod-2020-improving-api-reference-experience.md

 - `map` fields are indicated.
 For example the `.spec.nodeSelector` for a `Pod` is `map[string]string`, instead of `object`, using the value of `x-kubernetes-list-type`
 - patch strategies are indicated
 - `apiVersion` and `kind` display the value, not the `string` type
-- on top of the page, the Go import necessary to use these resources from a Go program is displayed
+- At the top of a reference page, the page displays the Go import necessary to use these resources from a Go program.

-When the work is integrated, the API reference will be available at https://kubernetes.io/docs/reference/
+The work is currently on hold pending the 1.20 release.
+When the release finishes and the work is integrated, the API reference will be available at https://kubernetes.io/docs/reference/.

 ### Future Work

 There are points to improve, particularly:

-- some Kubernetes resources are deeply nested.
+- Some Kubernetes resources are deeply nested.
 Inlining the definition of these resources makes them difficult to understand
-- the created `shortcode` uses the URL of the page to reference a Resource page.
-It would be easier for the technical writers if they could reference a Resource by its group and name
+- The created `shortcode` uses the URL of the page to reference a Resource page.
+It would be easier for documentarians if they could reference a Resource by its group and name.

 ## Appreciation